-The Company continues to explore and is in discussions with various parties regarding strategic transactions which will bring new opportunities of growth to the Company which is in line with the Company's strategy on building potential long-term value for our shareholders.
+The Company continues to explore and is in discussions with various parties regarding strategic transactions in line with the new businesses indicated above which will bring new opportunities of growth to the Company which is in line with the Company's strategy on building potential long-term value for our shareholders.

-I would like to express my gratitude to my fellow directors on the Board for their guidance, commitment, and contributions during the year.
+I would like to express my gratitude to my fellow directors on the Board for their guidance, commitment, and contributions.
 To the management team and staff, thank you for your commitment, hard work and contributions to the Company.
-Finally, on behalf of the Board, I would like to express our appreciation to our shareholders, investors, business partners, associates, and customers for their continued support of QT Vascular.
-Let us continue to push forward and have patients around the world benefit from our innovative technologies.
+Finally, on behalf of the Board, I would like to express our appreciation to our shareholders, investors, business partners and associates for their unwavering support of QT Vascular as we position QT Vascular for growth in new areas of businesses.

-We look forward to your continued support as we ride through this current landscape to bring QT Vascular to greater heights in the years to come.
+We look forward to your continued support in 2022 as we embark on this new journey for QT Vascular and to bring it to greater heights in the years to come.